cyberbebebe/cs2-profit-checker/README.md

 - Fetches FULL transaction history on all enabled marketplaces
 - Handles currencies (CNY, EUR) and sale fees automatically
 - Calculates total wallet balance on selected marketplaces.
 This includes usable, pending and frozen (in bargains)
 - Crafts clean, detailed Profit and Tax-ready reports.
-Tax-ready reports support USD, EUR\* and PLN currencies
+These reports support the USD, EUR, and PLN currencies\*
 - Operates everything locally on your PC.
 Code of each file is open

-_\* EUR rate in Tax-ready reports are not from ECB, i use frankfurter api for this._
+_\* The CNY and EUR currency rates are calculated using the Frankfurter API.
+I cannot guarantee that the tax-ready report conversions are 100% correct._

 ## 🚀 Features